-- Test the effect of environmental factors, such as supplementarty carbon and nitrogen sources, on the variation in total lipid content.
+- Test the effect of environmental factors, such as supplementary carbon and nitrogen sources, on the variation in total lipid content.

-Commercial photobioreactors can be cost prohibitive, especially for research teams that lack intial funding for the experiments.
+Commercial photobioreactors can be cost-prohibitive, especially for research teams that lack initial funding for the experiments.

 But never fear!
-You can build your own photobioreactor using waste water bottles.
-In this type of bioreator, you use recycled water bottles that are compartmentalized and parallel to each other.
+You can build your own photobioreactor using wastewater bottles.
+In this type of bioreactor, you use recycled water bottles that are compartmentalized and parallel to each other.
 The system takes the light energy from the sun and aeration is provided through external sources.

 Factors to Consider When Building This System

 Different conditions can be altered to optimize your system, including: